Abu Bakr al-Razi: Psychology and psychotherapy

 Al-Razi was one of the world's first great medical experts.
 He is considered the father of psychology and psychotherapy.

 Smallpox vs. measles

 Al-Razi's book al-Judari wa l-ḥaṣba "On Smallpox and Measles", is, along with a book of the same name by Thabit ibn Qurra (836–901), among the earliest extant books describing smallpox and measles as distinct diseases.
 Smallpox was not known in ancient Greek medicine.
 It was likely differentiated from measles and other similar diseases by authors in late antiquity writing in Medieval Greek and Syriac, whose works were known to Thabit and al-Razi.

 Al-Razi's work was translated into Syriac and then into Greek.
 It became known in Europe through this translation, as well as Latin translations based on the Greek text, and was later translated into several European languages.
-Neither the date nor the author of the Syriac and Greek versions is known; but the Greek was created at the request of one of the Byzantine emperors.
+Neither the date nor the author of the Syriac and Greek versions is known, but the Greek was created at the request of one of the Byzantine emperors.
+The anonymous Greek translator of Razi's work used the term λοιμική (loimikē) to describe smallpox, since the ancient Greek language had no word that precisely conveyed this meaning.